nedbat/coveragepy/doc/cmd.rst

 The ``--sort`` option is the name of a column to sort the report by.

+The ``--always-total`` option will always output the TOTAL line, even when only one file is measured.

 Other common reporting options are described above in :ref:`cmd_reporting`.